 How much effort you put into all of this is entirely up to you.
 Your choices matter only in so much as they will allow you to experience the story in the way you want to.
 You can side with the good guys, or you can vacation as a bit fashy and pal around with the First Order.
 Whatever you do, though, the story is still going to include the same “wow” moments, if presented a little differently—for example, every passenger will wind up participating in a firefight on the bridge, but some will be shooting at Tie Fighters and others at X-Wings—and the ending is always going to be the same.
 Naturally, because this is Star Wars, you will not be surprised to learn the climax involves more than one laser sword.

 That’s because a trip onto the Halcyon is more of a Disney experience than a Star Wars one, and if 60 years of running theme parks has taught the company anything, it’s how to make guests of all ages and backgrounds feel welcome.
-The Galactic Starcruiser doesn’t really feel like being inside the gritty, lived-in universe of the original Star Wars as much as it feels like being at the in-universe equivalent of a theme park (let’s pause to imagine Han and Leia on their honeymoon, as is now canon, waiting in line to ride the Coruscant equivalent of the Haunted Mansion), with all of the artificial authenticity that entails.
+Being onboard the Galactic Starcruiser doesn’t really feel like being inside the gritty, lived-in universe of the original Star Wars as much as it feels like visiting the in-universe equivalent of a theme park (let’s pause to imagine Han and Leia on their honeymoon, as is now canon, waiting in line to ride Coruscant’s version of the Haunted Mansion), with all of the artificial authenticity that entails.

 Like the Disney-era Star Wars films themselves, everything onboard the Starcruiser is perhaps a little too bright and shiny, a little too quippy and self-aware, to truly feel anything close to real.
 Disney’s “cast members” are rigorously trained to please guests, and it’s hard to imagine the denizens of a galaxy far, far away brightly saying “good journey!” to you every time you accidentally make eye contact with them.
 There was rarely a moment I wasn’t hyper aware of the fact that everyone I talked to was not only playing a role, but was being paid a very small slice of that $6,000 booking fee to show us a good time.
 Even the stormtroopers humored the little girl dressed as Yoda, pretending to mind-control them with the Force.